Kintaro-Oe/MakersBnB/README.md

 ### How to install
-__Base install__

- * Open your terminal and clone the project by entering `git clone <repo url>`
- * Navigate into the new directory using `cd MakersBnB`
- * Once inside type `bundle install`.
-This will install all the gems needed to launch and test the app.

 __Database setup__

 You will need to set up local databases in order to run and test this app properly.
+Please do this step before Base install.
 This step requires terminal.
 Please open one and navigate to your new MakersBnB directory if you haven't already done so.

 * Install `psql` by entering `brew install postgresql`

+* From the command line run `createdb <user>` Swap '<user>' for the username on your machine.

 * Then enter the following line:
 `psql -f ./db/migrations/01_create_tables.sql`
 This will run the SQL script in `db/migrations` folder and setup the appropriate tables needed.

+__Base install__

+ * Open your terminal and clone the project by entering `git clone <repo url>`
+ * Navigate into the new directory using `cd MakersBnB`
+ * Once inside type `bundle install`.
+This will install all the gems needed to launch and test the app.

 ## How to Run__
 __Launching & closing the server for the app__